owkin/FLamby/README.md

 ## Extending FLamby

-If you would like to add another cross-silo dataset please fork the repository and do a Pull-Request.
+If you would like to add another cross-silo dataset **with natural splits** please fork the repository and do a Pull-Request following the Contributing guidelines described below.
-Similarly one can add the results of a new strategy/training algorithm.
+Similarly one can add the results of a new strategy or training algorithm.

 ## Installation